junh1024/junh1024-Documents/Anime/Anime Recommendations.md

 You are in the deep end.
 You should have watched these.

-1. **Saekano**: Guy builds a game but builds a girlfriend eventually
+1. **Saekano**: Guy builds a game but builds a girlfriend eventually.
+Amazon.
 3. **Eromanga Sensei**: Masamune is a student and lives with his sister Sagiri that never seems to leave her room.
 He often needs illustrations to accompany his light novels.
 To his surprise, he discovers that his sister is the one providing his illustrations.
 Join Masamune and Sagiri as they discover more about the creative industries, and themselves.